 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-In our initial round of reviews, I took the lead on the standard OnePlus 8, while Daniel Bader took on the OnePlus 8 Pro.
+In our initial round of reviews, I took the lead on the standard OnePlus 8 review, while Daniel Bader took on the OnePlus 8 Pro review.
 But thankfully, I do have both phones, so I was able to swap over to the 8 Pro to see how it differs from the base model that's $200 less and generally less exciting.
 The 8 Pro is the big, feature-packed flagship we've been waiting for OnePlus to make for years.

 The great part about doing a second review of a phone is that I don't have to cover all of the basics; I can just jump right into the biggest things I want to discuss from my own experience after the first review drops.
 And it also provides a particularly unique perspective coming from the OnePlus 8, as I can see where the value lies in the price increase.
 Here's my take on the OnePlus 8 Pro.